BernardoAO/BDT-VPC/README.md

 ## PREPROCESING

 The spikesorting was done using the toposort repository.
-The neuron files used for the analysis contain ... in the form:
+The neuron files used for the analysis contain ...
+The name is in the form:

 session_electrode_neuronID.csv

-For example:
+for example:

 059_002e1neuron_1_.csv